People who want to take advantage of the flexible pensions rules could end up paying over the odds in tax, experts warn.

 Why take money out of a pension?

-Retirees will no longer be effectively forced to buy an annuity, which guarantees an income for life but which is a contract that generally cannot be reversed.
+Retirees are no longer be effectively forced to buy an annuity, which guarantees an income for life but which is a contract that generally cannot be reversed.

 It will be easier to leave a pension fund invested in the stock market and other assets and to take a regular income from it – a process known as drawdown.

-A number of studies, however, have found than many of those coming up to retirement are concerned about their money running out – an issue that an annuity can address.
+A number of studies, however, have found that many of those coming up to retirement are concerned about their money running out – an issue that an annuity can address.